-Make calculations and prepare journal entries for the creation of a business entity.
-Companies that choose to conduct a portion of their operations through separate business entities usually do so through corporate subsidiaries, corporate joint ventures, or partnerships.
+Make calculations and prepare journal entries for the creation and purchase of a business entity.

+Advanced StudyGuide .com Companies that choose to conduct a portion of their operations through separate business entities usually do so through corporate subsidiaries, corporate joint ventures, or partnerships.
 The ongoing accounting and reporting for investments in corporate joint ventures and subsidiaries are discussed in Chapters 2 through 10.
 This section discusses the origination of these entities when the parent or investor creates them rather than purchases an interest in an existing corporation or partnership.